Meet

 The Turning Point

-I shut down Experience Vinyl, music startup I’d been building for two years.
+I shut down Experience Vinyl, the music startup I’d been building for two years.
 Even with my early successes there and in Public Relations, I wasn’t confident in the value I provided or honest with myself about what I truly wanted to do.

 Nova Scotia